-At least two journalists were hit with crowd-control munitions fired by law enforcement officers during a protest at the Immigration and Customs Enforcement building in Portland, Oregon, on Oct.
+Independent journalist Brian Conley was hit with crowd-control munitions fired by law enforcement officers while covering a protest at the U.S. Immigration and Customs Enforcement building in Portland, Oregon, on Oct.
 17, 2020.

 Racial justice protests had been held regularly in Portland since the May 25 police killing of George Floyd in Minneapolis.
 Several protests in the city have targeted federal government buildings, and on the evening of Oct.
 17, protesters marched on the ICE building in South Portland.